Navigating Taxes in Mauritius as an Expat: A Practical Guide

 Example 3: Business Income Tax

-If you operate a business in Mauritius, the corporate tax rate remains at 15%.
-However, there are certain tax incentives available for companies engaged in specific sectors, such as global business or technology services, which may reduce the effective tax rate.
+However, there are certain tax incentives available for companies engaged in specific sectors.
+These could be global business or technology services, which may reduce the effective tax rate.

 Navigating Tax Filing in Mauritius